WCG’s First Moab Crack Clinic: a Recap

 To finish things off, we spent our last day in Long Canyon, where the views are possibly even better than the climbing.
 Long Canyon features Indian Creek-style corners and splitters and the routes we did ran the gamut from ringlocks to offwidth.
 At this point, we could feel the cumulative pump from climbing three days on long routes, so every foot of progress felt hard earned and required maximum efficiency and good footwork.
 We climbed until overcome by aching shoulders, creaky fingers, and sore toes.

-One of the things I love about instructional programs like these are that there is that everyone always learns something, myself included.
+One of the things I love about instructional programs like these is that everyone always learns something, myself included.
 Some of the takeaways that I had from teaching this program are that:

 -Crack climbing is physical!
 Nearly everybody can stand to improve their efficiency a bit.
 Even our guides spend the beginning of every desert season getting tuned up to climb the hard sizes and get re-acquainted to the particularities of climbing on Wingate (at least I do, I can’t speak for Nik and Stephen…).